isomerpages/moe-bukittimahpri/_department/ICT/Information  and Communication Technology ( ICT).md

 </tbody></table>

 <p align="justify">Through this spiral approach, students progress from exploration to creation and innovation, with each level reinforcing and expanding their skills.
-By the end of Code the Future (CTF), learners are equipped with strong computational thinking abilities, creativity, and the confidence to navigate and shape an increasingly digital world.</p>
+By the end of Code the Future (CTF), students are equipped with strong computational thinking abilities, creativity, and the confidence to navigate and shape an increasingly digital world.</p>

 <p></p>
 </td></tr><tr><td style="background-color: #f48470;"><strong><font color="ffffff">Enhanced Inquiry&nbsp;Based Learning&nbsp;Supported by&nbsp;Thinking Routine&nbsp;(E-IBLTR)</font></strong></td></tr>